Iraqi expats in UAE and Emiratis are optimistic after Prime Minister’s visit

 He said that he never felt like a stranger in the UAE since he moved to Dubai more than two decades ago.
 “It was a moment of pride when I heard Sheikh Mohamed Bin Zayed speak about what Iraq represent to the UAE.
 Sheikh Mohammad Bin Rashid’s tweet about Iraq’s civilisation and historic role draw a big smile of relief and pride because these comments came from Arab leaders that all the world admire of what they achieved for the UAE.
 Thanks for the UAE’s leaders and nation for all the love and help to Iraq and Iraqis.”

 Dr Ali Al Khayat, a 45-year-old Iraqi family physician based in UAE since 2002 said: “I feel very happy for the visit of PM of Iraq to UAE as this will strengthen relations between the UAE and Iraq even further.
 Iraq is part of the Arab world.
-As a nation we have close relation with UAE in culture.
+As a nation, we have many similarities with UAE in regards to culture.
 UAE is a leading Arab country in all fields.
 I hope the visit will develop Iraq as we suffered for years from wars and terrorist attacks,” Al Khayat said.

 “The visit will start a new era for Iraqis to make all developments and investment in different sectors.
 I hope the UAE investment will help to build Iraq’s infrastructure.
 Emiratis will feel more safe to invest in Iraq.
 I hope this will be new beginning for Iraq.”